Daedaleopsis confragosa

-Daedaleopsis confragosa, commonly known as the thin walled maze polypore or the blushing bracket, is a species of polypore fungus in the family Polyporaceae.
+Daedaleopsis confragosa, commonly known as the thin-walled maze polypore or the blushing bracket, is a species of polypore fungus in the family Polyporaceae.
+The species was first described from Europe in 1791 as a form of Boletus, and has undergone several changes of genus in its taxonomic history.
+It acquired its current name when Joseph Schröter transferred it to Daedaleopsis in 1888.

 A plant pathogen, it causes a white rot of injured hardwoods, especially willows.
 The fruit bodies are semicircular and tough, have a concentrically zoned brownish upper surface, and measure up to 20 cm in diameter.
 The whitish underside turns gray-brown as the fruit body ages, but bruises pink or red.
-It is found all year and is common in northern temperate woodlands of eastern North America, Europe, and Asia.
-The species was first described from Europe in 1791 as a form of Boletus, and has undergone several changes of genus in its taxonomic history.
-It acquired its current name when Joseph Schröter transferred it to Daedaleopsis in 1888.
+It is found all year and is common in northern temperate woodlands of Eurasia and eastern North America.

 Taxonomy

 Daedaleopsis confragosa was first described scientifically under the name Boletus confragosus by English naturalist James Bolton, in his 1791 work An History of Fungusses, growing about Halifax.
 He reported finding specimens on old trees near Fixby Hall, and having specimens sent to him from Darlington.
 The species has been shuffled between several genera in its taxonomic history: Daedalea by Christian Hendrik Persoon in 1801; Trametes by Gottlob Ludwig Rabenhorst in 1844; Polyporus by Paul Kummer in 1871; Stigila by Otto Kuntze in 1891; Lenzites by Patouillard in 1900; Agaricus by William Alphonso Murrill in 1905; and Ischnoderma by Ivan Zmitrovich in 2001.
 It was transferred to its current genus, Daedaleopsis, by German mycologist Joseph Schröter in 1888.
 D. confragosa is the type species of the genus Daedaleopsis.

 Several varieties have been described.
 L. Ljubarskii published var. bulliardi and var. rubecens in 1975.
 Both of these varieties were published invalidly are not considered to have independent taxonomic significance: variety rubescens is folded into synonymy with the main variety, while variety bulliardi is now considered synonymous with Trametes suaveolens.
 Variety tricolor, proposed by Appollinaris Semenovich Bondartsev and Rolf Singer in 1953, is now the independent species Daedaleopsis tricolor.
 Bondartsev described the form sibirica in 1953, but this is also no longer independent.

 The polypore has acquired several vernacular names, including "thin-maze flat polypore", "thin walled maze polypore", "blood-stained bracket", and "blushing bracket".
 The latter name refers to its characteristic bruising reaction.
 James Bolton referred to it as the "rugged boletus".